 Last week, we wrote about the #1 mistake everyone makes when creating an infographic.
-We went against the common advice of starting with your data to discover your story.
+We went against the common advice of starting with your data to pick infographic topics.
 In fact, we said you should do the opposite and forget about your data.

-Today, we’re going to dive deeper and present 3 powerful question that can help you discover your story.
+Today, we’re going to dive deeper and present 3 powerful question that can help you pick your infographic’s topic.

 1. Why should I care about your infographic?

 How do you make people give a damn?
-Your story needs to help your audience solve a pain or problem.
+Your infographic topic needs to help your audience solve a pain or problem.
 It needs to deliver value to your audience.

 Remember, connecting with your audience isn’t about displaying your product/service or your data.
 It’s about their needs.
 Put yourself in their shoes and figure out their needs, their problems, and their areas of interest.